Cow vigilante violence in India: Cow protection vigilante groups

 As of 2016, cow protection vigilante groups were estimated to have sprung up in "hundreds, perhaps thousands" of towns and villages in northern India.
 There were an estimated 200 such groups in Delhi-National Capital Region alone.
 Some of the larger groups claim to have up to 5,000 members.

-One kind of cow protection groups are gangs who patrol highways and roads at night, looking for trucks that might be "smuggling" cows across the state borders.
+Among cow protection groups are gangs who patrol highways and roads at night, looking for trucks that might be "smuggling" cows across the state borders.
 These gangs are sometimes armed; they justify this by claiming that cow smugglers themselves are also often armed.
 The Haryana branch of Bhartiya Gau Raksha Dal described to The Guardian that it had exchanged gunfire with alleged smugglers, killed several of them and lost several of its members too.
 The gangs have been described as "unorganized", and gang leaders admit that their members can be hard to control.

 The gangs consist of volunteers, many of whom are poor laborers.
 The volunteers often tend to be young.
 According to a gang leader, "it's easy to motivate a youth".
 Often the youth are given "emotional" motivation by being shown graphic videos of animals being tortured.
 One member said that cow vigilantism had given him a "purpose in life".

-The vigilantes often have a network of informers consisting of cobblers, rickshaw drivers, vegetable vendors etc., who alert them to supposed incidents of cow slaughter.
+The vigilantes often have a network of informers consisting of cobblers, rickshaw drivers, and vegetable vendors, who alert them to supposed incidents of cow slaughter.
 The group members and their network often use social media to circulate information.
 Their relationship with the police is disputed; some vigilantes claim to work with the police, while others claim that the police are corrupt and incompetent, and that they are forced to take matters into their own hands.